 "Dealing with trained operatives is like playing Chess with a master.
 Dealing with criminals, on the other hand, is like playing Checkers with a 3-year-old: They like to change the rules."Stock Phrase uttered in response to You Said You Would Let Them Go or a similar expression of shock at a broken promise of lenience or forgiveness.
 Spoken by the villain (or a particularly unmerciful hero) just before killing the hostage, blowing up the Doomed Hometown, using the Doomsday Device, or some other act of merciless badness.
 Sometimes spoken just after, with a smirk and a smoking gun.
 Generally speaking, anyone who says this is lining up that puppy between the goal posts or even about to perform their defining act of depravity and has, in any case, revealed their cruelest colors.
 Expect them to rub it in with Evil Gloating, asking the heroes "Did you actually believe me when I said..."
 For some reason, this often seems to take the heroes by surprise, even when the speaker has an extensive history of villainy.
 This is most likely because, Villains Never Lie.
 Sometimes used by a former bad guy who's made a Heel–Face Turn - made the offer to rejoin Team Evil, they calmly accept, or perhaps pretend to seriously contemplate the offer, shocking any listening heroes, and about three seconds later proceed to kick ass on the side of good, taking everybody by surprise.
 The bad guy looks up at them and protests, "You said you're on our side!"
 The former bad guy says, "Yeah.
 I lied."
 Usually said with dripping irony, which tends to fall a little flat if the speaker doesn't at least put a new spin on the phrase.
 May be accompanied by a Lying Finger Cross.
 Compare Empty Promise and Blatant Lies, and contrast Villains Never Lie.
-Also contrast Exact Words, where the liar actually has a good excuse for lying.
+Also contrast Exact Words, where the liar actually makes it look like he was telling the truth in a different way to get what (s)he wants anyways.
 Also see Schmuck Bait, where the liar doesn't even have to talk.

 — Burn Notice, "Rough Seas"